Recent Blog Articles

 Focus on heart health

-The ability of lifestyle change to reduce the burden of atrial fibrillation remains an active area of research.
-In the meantime, take steps to live a healthy and active lifestyle, in addition to medication and other standard a-fib treatments:
+The ability of lifestyle changes to reduce the burden of atrial fibrillation remains an active area of research.
+In the meantime, you can take action to live a healthy and active lifestyle, in addition to medication and other standard a-fib treatments, with effort such as:

 - If you smoke, quit.